Dear Jim - this is an excellent question.

 Testing for lead and copper should be done on first-draw water which has been dormant in the distribution pipes for no less than 6 hours.
 In the event that lead and copper concentrations are excessive due to domestic plumbing, they can generally be reduced to tolerable levels by purging the tap for just a few minutes before collecting water for drinking.

-Nitrate forms when nitrogen from fertilizers, animal wastes, septic systems, city and county sewage sludge, decaying plants along with other sources combines with oxygenated water.
-In babies under 6 months old, nitrate exposure may cause a life threatening condition called methemoglobinemia or blue-baby syndrome.
+Nitrate forms when nitrogen from fertilizers, animal wastes, septic systems, city and county sewage sludge, and decaying plants combines with oxygenated water.
+In babies under 6 months old, nitrate exposure may cause a life-threatening condition called methemoglobinemia or blue-baby syndrome.
 Infants with this problem need urgent medical care given that it can lead to coma and death.

 Test for nitrate in cases where a pregnant woman or infant is going to be drinking the water.
 Everyone should get their water tested for nitrate at least one time.
-If you reside in an area within mile of a corn, soybean or vegetable field, it is best to test your water for nitrate regularly.
-Well owners should also test for nitrate regularly if their well is situated near a location where fertilizers are produced; or animal feed lots.
+If you reside in an area within a mile of a corn, soybean or vegetable field, it is best to test your water for nitrate regularly.
+Well owners should also test for nitrate regularly if their well is situated near a location where fertilizers are produced, or near animal feedlots.

 Solvents, Gas and Oil

-Household and industrial solvents, gasoline and fuel oil are examples of volatile organic chemicals known as VOCs.
-A number of VOCs tend to be somewhat non-toxic, while some may cause cancer, birth defects and reproduction complications.
+Household and industrial solvents, gasoline, and fuel oil are examples of volatile organic chemicals known as VOCs.
+A number of VOCs tend to be somewhat non-toxic, while some may cause cancer, birth defects, and reproduction complications.
 Fuel oil and gas can enter groundwater as a result of a leaking storage tank or perhaps an old oil spill.
-Wells that are located within ?mile of an active or abandoned gasoline station, house or farm fuel tank or bulk storage tank have about a greater possibility of being polluted and really should be analyzed one or more times for VOCs.
+Wells that are located within a mile of an active or abandoned gasoline station, house or farm fuel tank or bulk storage tank have about a greater possibility of being polluted and really should be analyzed one or more times for VOCs.

 Paint thinners, dry cleaning chemicals as well as industrial solvents can easily get into well water as a result of spills, improper disposal, leaking storage tanks as well as landfills.
-Water wells which are located close to a land fill, dry cleaner, automobile repair shop or possibly industrial sites where solvents are used ought to be analyzed for VOCs.
+Wells which are located close to a landfill, dry cleaner, automobile repair shop or possibly industrial sites where solvents are used ought to be analyzed for VOCs.

 Pesticides and Herbicides